koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

     For simplicity, we decided to present statistics of next-token probability distributions.

-[^31]: GPT-2's perplexity is reduced on text (output by GPT-4) which _isn't very similar_ to GPT-2's [WebText training corpus](https://paperswithcode.com/dataset/webtext) (websites linked to from Reddit).
+[^31]: GPT-2's perplexity is reduced on text (output by GPT-4) which _isn't similar_ to GPT-2's [WebText training corpus](https://paperswithcode.com/dataset/webtext) (websites linked to from Reddit).
 It would be somewhat more surprising if we decreased GPT-2's loss on its training set.
 [^32]: We think it's important to take perplexity over each sentence, not over each essay.
 Suppose we just took perplexity over the whole long GPT-4 summary, all at once.
 Even if our intervention seriously messed up a few residual streams, a long context would mostly contain residual streams which weren't directly messed up.
 Thus, taking perplexity over a long context window might wipe out any negative effect of the activation addition.
 This would make our method look better than it should.
 [^33]: Importantly, we exclude positions 0 and 1 because position 0 is unchanged, and position 1 is directly modified by the steering vector.
 [As mentioned earlier](/gpt2-steering-vectors#Activation-additions-mess-up-output-tokens-for-directly-modified-residual-streams), steering vectors mess up the next-token distributions at the relevant residual stream positions.
 However, when we actually use the “ weddings” vector to generate completions, we don't sample from these distributions.
 Therefore, these distributions don't seem like relevant information for checking how the vector affects GPT-2's abilities.
 [^34]: Layer 16's "saturating and unidirectional wedding-increase" mirrors our findings with the top-right vector in the maze environment.
 In that setting, adding the top-right vector with coefficient 1 attracted the net to the top-right corner.
 Adding with coefficient 2 didn't attract the network more strongly ("saturation").
 And subtracting the top-right vector didn't repel the network from the top-right corner ("unidirectional").
-[^35]:
-    There are a few late layers where positive reviews have a lower perplexity ratio than neutral reviews, but this seems within noise.
+[^35]: In a few late layers, positive reviews have a lower perplexity ratio than neutral reviews.
+The effect seems within noise.

     In any case, the overall point stands.
 Across a huge range of injection layers and coefficients, the “ worst” vector differentially improves perplexity on negative-sentiment reviews more than neutral-sentiment, and neutral-sentiment more than positive-sentiment.